-Instant pot cauliflower tikka masala is a quick and easy Indian dish that yields a creamy and developed sauce, perfect for serving with naan, rice or pasta.
-This vegan tikka masala sauce is strong flavored, with hints of ginger and curry, making it a comforting meal for any occasion.
+This easy veggie tikka masala recipe is a quick and easy Indian dish that yields a creamy and developed sauce, perfect for serving with naan, rice or pasta.
+It’s bold, with hints of ginger and curry, making it a comforting meal for any occasion.
 And with everything being done in less than 30 minutes, it is the perfect dinner for the family on the go!

 What Is Tikka Masala?

-In this instant pot South Indian vegetarian recipe, we thicken the sauce by blending the tomato sauce, spices and cream with cauliflower.
+In this simple ingredient vegetarian version, we thicken the sauce by blending the tomato sauce, spices and cream with cauliflower.
 The cauliflower adds a slight sweetness to the dish and helps to make it a healthy instant pot dinner!

-This recipe pretty much can’t get any easier.
-A quick sauté of the aromatics, then dump the rest of the ingredients in the instant pot and pressure cook!
+We quickly sauté the aromatics on low to medium heat, then dump the rest of the ingredients in the instant pot and pressure cook!
 When its done, pour in the coconut milk and blend everything into a sauce.

 Lets Break It Down: